emmettbutler/bum_rush/blogpost.md

     </application>

-Note the `supportedProfiles` and `extensions` tags - these are what I needed to add to get ADL to run the app.
+Note the `supportedProfiles` and `extensions` tags - these are what I needed to add to get ADL to run the app with the ANE included.

+The necessary arguments to ADT are similar:

+    adt
+        -package
+        -storetype pkcs12
+        -keystore mycert.pfx
+        -target bundle
+        BumRush
+        main.xml
+        main.swf
+        assets
+        -extdir extensions\ane

 ## Using the NativeJoystick API